alexgo-io/alexlab-doc/developers/products/automated-market-making/trading-pool-v2.md

 ## What It Is

-Trading Pool v2 is the next generation of ALEX's automated market maker (AMM) for token swaps.
-It's a smart contract upgrade that makes swaps more reliable, cheaper, and safer for all users.
+Trading Pool v2 is an upgrade to ALEX's automated market maker (AMM) for token swaps.
+It implements the Solidly formula and Clarity v4 security features.

 ---